 Alan Harvey Guth was born on 27 February 1947 in the small town of New Brunswick, New Jersey, USA, to a middle-class Jewish couple, Hyman and Elaine Guth, owners of a small grocery store and a dry-cleaning establishment.
 His early childhood was unremarkable, although he showed a strong aptitude for mathematics.
 After attending several public schools, he skipped his senior year to enrol in a five-year program at the Massachusetts Institute of Technology (MIT), partly because he was concerned about being drafted for the Vietnam War, of which he strongly disapproved.
 He obtained both his bachelor’s and master’s degree in 1969, and a doctorate in 1972.

 In 1971, he married his high school sweetheart, Susan Tisch, and they were to have two children: Lawrence (1977) and Jennifer (1983).
-However, after graduating, Guth had a hard time finding a permanent job, partly because of the intense competition for university professor positions due to the baby boom, and he spent nine years travelling across the country pursuing temporary post-doctorate jobs related to physics, including time spent at Princeton (1971 to 1974), Columbia (1974 to 1977), Cornell (1977 to 1979) and at the Linear Accelerator Center at Stanford (1979 to 1980).
+However, after graduating, Guth had a hard time finding a permanent job, partly because of the intense competition for university professor positions due to the baby boom, and he spent nine years traveling across the country pursuing temporary post-doctorate jobs related to physics, including time spent at Princeton (1971 to 1974), Columbia (1974 to 1977), Cornell (1977 to 1979) and at the Linear Accelerator Center at Stanford (1979 to 1980).

 His early focus at Princeton was on particle physics, particularly the study of quarks, the elementary particles that make up protons and neutrons.
-However, his research became obsolete with the development of the theory of quantum chromodynamics, ironically developed right there at Princeton, unknown to Guth, which gave quarks a new special property called “colour”.
+However, his research became obsolete with the development of the theory of quantum chromodynamics, ironically developed right there at Princeton, unknown to Guth, which gave quarks a new special property called “color”.

 In 1974, at Columbia, Guth turned more to cosmology and cosmogenesis, and particularly to work on magnetic monopoles (magnets with only one pole, which had been initially predicted in theory by James Clerk Maxwell’s equations, but were yet to be discovered in the real universe).
 Guth proposed that the process of spontaneous symmetry-breaking in the early universe described by Steven Weinberg’s “electroweak theory”, could produce very tiny discontinuities with the properties of magnetic monopoles.